AdityaBhattacharya1/adityabhattacharya1.github.io/README.md

 ## Installation and Running

-Get your FormSpree form key and add it into a `.env` file, as given in the `.sample.env` file.
+Get your FormSpree form hash ID and add it into a `.env` file, as given in the `.sample.env` file.

 ```sh
 git clone https://github.com/AdityaBhattacharya1/adityabhattacharya1.github.io portfolio-website